utkarshSiwach/Major/Readme.txt

     to contain your mysql username instead of <root> and your mysql password instead of <ticket1>
     the default configuration of mysql looks like < $con=mysqli_connect("localhost","root","","timetable"); >

-3. Copy the source code folder to the c++ ide folder of your choice (vs2010 os other).
+3. Copy the source code folder to a new c++ project in the ide.

+4. Configure mysql c++ connector in visual studio 2012:

+    check out the link : http://dev.mysql.com/doc/connector-cpp/en/connector-cpp-apps-windows-visual-studio.html
+    for detailed instructions on setting it up

+    4.1: download mysql c++ connector 32bit (latest) and install 4.2 download boost libraries version 1_53 (smaller in size, latest will work too) and unzip on desktop 4.3 set up visual studio project properties
+    4.4 uncomment source1.cpp and do a testing of the mysql c++ connector, if the file executes then the connector is properly installed.
+    4.5 change the project to release version

-4. Compile and run the c++ source code (c++ application forms the back end)
+5. Compile and run the c++ source code (c++ application forms the back end)

-5. Open the webpage, localhost://new 3/index.php to run the web user interface
+6. Open the webpage, localhost://new 3/index.php to run the web user interface